 - The number of people at the gathering: If there are many people in a space, it may be harder to stay at least 6 feet from others.
 The risk of COVID-19 spread also increases if there are more people at the event or if they come from many different places.
 If you are gathering with a group of people from multiple households and potentially from different parts of the country, you could consider additional precautions (e.g., avoiding crowded indoor spaces before travel, taking a test) in advance of gathering to further reduce risk.

 - Location: Outdoor gatherings are safer than indoor gatherings.
 Gatherings in large, well-ventilated spaces are safer than gatherings in smaller spaces that are not well-ventilated.

-- Duration: Spending less time with people outside your household is safer than spending longer time.
+- Duration: Spending less time with people outside your household is safer than spending longer periods of time.

-- Behavior of people attending the gathering: If other guests have not been following social distancing, hand and respiratory hygiene, and mask recommendations before the event, then there is a greater risk of one of them having COVID-19.
-If guests at the event are not practicing safe behaviors at the event, then COVID-19 could spread at that event.
+- Behavior of people attending the gathering: If people have not been following COVID-19 precautions before the event, then there is a greater risk of someone having it who attends the event and potentially spreading it to other attendees.
+Practicing safe behaviors during the event, like distancing and wearing masks, can prevent the spread of COVID-19 at the event.
 Certain activities, including cheering or singing, are known to increase the risk of spreading COVID-19.
-If people are drinking alcohol, they may be less likely to practice safe behaviors like keeping at least 6 feet from others, wearing a mask, or not shouting.
+If people are drinking alcohol, they may be less likely to keep at least 6 feet from others, wear a mask, or not shout

 See the tabs below for information about specific public or social settings.

 CDC's Guidance for Families with Vaccinated and Unvaccinated Members can be found here

 Recommendations for the safe operation of libraries can be found here.